 Objects Maximum Number Comments

 SVC Cluster

 SAN Volume Controller nodes 8 Arranged as four I/O groups

 I/O Groups 4 Each containing two nodes

 Fabrics 4 The number of counterpart SANs which are supported

-Fibre channel logins per SVC Node Port 512 - Cisco, McDATA and Brocade fabrics The number of FC ports which can log into a single SVC Port.
+Fibre channel logins per SVC Node Port 512 - Cisco, McDATA and Brocade fabrics 256 - CNT The number of FC ports which can log into a single SVC Port.
 These include other SVC ports, storage ports and host ports.
 This is controlled by zoning on the switches

-256 - CNT Managad Bisks

-Managed Disks
+250 - CNT Managed Disks

 Managed disks (mdisks) 4096 The maximum number of logical units which can be managed by SVC.
 This number includes disks which have not been configured into managed disk groups

 Managed disk groups 128

 Mdisks per mdisk group 128

 Mdisk size 2 TB

 TotalStorage manageable by SVC 2.1 PB If extent size of 512 Mb is used

 Virtual Disks

 Virtual disks (vdisks) per cluster 4096 Includes managed-mode vdisks and image-mode vdisks.
 Maximum requires an 8 node cluster

-Vdisks per I/O group 1024 '
+Vdisks per I/O group 1024

 Vdisks per mdisk group N/A Cluster limit applies

 Vdisk size 2 TB

 Vdisks per host object 512 The limit may be different based on host operating system.
 See Host Attachment Guide for details

 SDD 512 SAN Volume Controller vpaths per host One vpath is created for each vdisk mapped to a host.
-Although the SAN Volume Controller permits 512 vdisks to be mapped to a host, the SDD limit can be exceeded by either: • Creating two (or more) host objects for one physical

-host and mapping more than 512 vdisks to the host
+Although the SAN Volume Controller permits 512 vdisks to be mapped to a host, the SDD limit can be exceeded by either: Creating two (or more) host objects for one physical host and mapping more than 512 vdisks to the host

 using the multiple host objects

-Creating two (or more) clusters and mapping more than 512 vdisks to the host using the multiple clusters
+• Creating two (or more) clusters and mapping more than 512 vdisks to the host using the multiple clusters

 Note: Both of these operations are unsupported for SDD

-12,000
+SDDPCM (on AIX) 12,000

-vpaths per host
+vpaths per

+host

-20,000
+Vdisks-to-host mappings 20,000

-mappings Hosts / Servers
+Hosts / Servers

-1001 A.H.
-17D : H. 11 C. 11 11

-Cisco, A Host ID is a collection of worldwide port names (WWPNs) which represents a host.
+Host IDs per cluster 1024 - Cisco, Brocade A Host ID is a collection of worldwide port names (WWPNs) which represents a host.
 This is used to associate SCSI LUNs with vdisks

-associate Sest Lons with valses

-McDATA fabrics See Also - Host IDs per I/O group below
+and McDATA See Also - Host IDs per I/O group below

+fabrics

-155- CNT For Brocade support, please see Note 1 below this table
+155- CNT For Brocade support, please see Note 2 below this

+256 table

+250 - Ologic

+Qiugic

-2048 -
+Host ports per cluster 2048 -

 Cisco,

 McDATA

 and

 Brocade

+fabrics

+310 - CNI

-512
+512 - Ologic

-Copy Services

-1024

-·

-host 20,000 1024 - Cisco, Brocade and McDATA fabrics 155- CNT 2048 - Cisco, McDATA and Brocade fabrics 310 - CNT 256 - Cisco, McDATA and Brocade fabrics N/A - CNT 512 - Cisco, McDATA and Brocade fabrics N/A - CNT
+Hast IDs par I/O group

+Cisco

+McDATA

+and

+Brocade

+fabrics

+N/A - CNT

+64 - Qlogic

+Host ports per I/O 512 -

+group Cisco,

+and

+Brocade

+fabrics

+N/A - CNT

+128 -

+Qlogic